You tinker with your fantasy squad's starting lineup, looking to have the best possible player at every position.

 Although Altherr is on the disabled list for the second time this season due to a right hamstring injury, the 26-year-old has shown exciting potential when healthy by hitting .285 with 16 homers across 302 at-bats.
 And with 18 steals across 729 career plate appearances, Altherr could make a contributions to all five categories when he returns to full health.
 Consider in: 12-team mixed leagues

 While Glasnow has struggled during his big league opportunities (6.49 ERA, 1.79 WHIP), he should not fall off the fantasy radar.
-After all, the right-hander owns impressive lifetime statistics (1.99 ERA, 11.8 K/9 rate) in the Minors and has logged a 1.61 ERA with an eye-popping 13.4 K/9 rate across 10 starts in Triple-A since being demoted June 10.
-Glasnow could make a major impact in the whiffs category if the Bucs decide that he could better help their postseason push than current rotation members Chad Kuhl (4.53 ERA) or Trevor Williams (4.17 ERA).
+After all, the right-hander owns impressive lifetime statistics (2.03 ERA, 11.9 K/9 rate) in the Minors and has logged a 1.99 ERA with an eye-popping 13.5 K/9 rate across 13 starts in Triple-A since being demoted June 10.
+Glasnow could make a major impact in the whiffs category if the Bucs decide that he could better help their rotation than Chad Kuhl (4.52 ERA) or Trevor Williams (4.40 ERA).
 Consider in: 12-team mixed leagues

 Although he is a well-known injury risk who is currently dealing with a blister on his pitching hand, McCarthy has the potential to impact shallow leagues upon returning from the disabled list.
-With a 3.84 ERA (3.34 FIP) this season, the right-hander has the skills to win plenty of games in front of a Dodgers squad that ranks fifth in baseball in runs scored (575) and third in bullpen ERA (2.99).
+With a 3.84 ERA (3.35 FIP) this season, the right-hander has the skills to win plenty of games in front of a Dodgers squad that ranks sixth in baseball in runs scored (635) and first in bullpen ERA (2.97).
 Consider in: 12-team mixed leagues

-Familia is on the home stretch from right arm surgery, throwing bullpen sessions and likely on the verge of a rehab assignment.
-And while the Mets may not use him in the ninth inning for his initial appearances, he will surely return to his closer's role in short order after compiling 84 saves across 2015-16.
+Familia is on the home stretch from right arm surgery, participating in a rehab assignment that began on Aug.
+21. And while the Mets may not use him in the ninth inning for his initial appearances, he will surely return to his closer's role in short order after compiling 84 saves across 2015-16.
 For owners who still need saves after the wave of recent closer changes, stashing Familia now could pay off during September.
 Consider in: 10-team mixed leagues